 Nothing screams ‘retro’ like bold colors and prints.
 You can include them in your wallpaper, your furniture, your accessories and your drapes.

 It’s a good idea to have a color scheme in mind, so it doesn’t look like a rainbow crashed into your home.

 This range of 130 retro color palettes will give you tons of inspiration, from soft tones to dazzling brights.

 2. Mix Old And New

 One of the fun things about incorporating retro pieces in your home is mixing them with modern counterparts.
 You could pair an embellished antique lamp with a minimal white shade, modern art with a gilded frame, or an ancient dresser with a contemporary vase.
 Don’t feel you must stick 100 percent to one style of furnishing – variety will keep things interesting.

 In a nutshell, be bold.
 Mix things up.
 Don’t buy all of your furniture at one store.
 Think about the overall effect and display beautiful old-fashioned things that you love.
-Have fun and see the hidden potential in used objects – but don’t be afraid to add a splash of modernity too.
+Have fun.
+See the hidden potential in used objects, but don’t be afraid to add a splash of modernity too.

 By Hollie Jones